GabrielRaithz/robot-twitter-talker/README.md

 - The other one is the 'Sentimenter' wich is our sentiment analyst, so it may be... the heart?
 - The last one is the 'Writer' that is the integration that we have to the twitter API.
 So it is our tongue or arms? idk u decide.

-As mentioned before this is a microservices application that runs in 3 separated REST services as everything in life there are earnings and losses as we can see below:
+As mentioned before this is a microservices application that runs in 3 separated REST services, as everything in life there are earnings and losses as we can see below:

 **Benefits**
 - Enables the continuous delivery and deployment of large, complex applications.